Semicolonstartingtexts/conversationhubstandards/standards.md

 Interfacing System Commands

-Change the … to … mode…, Set a preferring…, Set … initiation to/as…, Set … confirmation to…, Set... abandon to/as..., Alias… as…, Clear … preferrings…, Clear … consent for…, Set ... welcome message to..., Set...
+Change the … to … mode…, Set a preferring…, Set … initiation to/as…, Set … confirmation to…, Set... abandon to/as..., Alias… as…, …Adjust/change the… preferring…, Clear … consent for…, Set ... welcome message to..., Set...
 Welcome message for...
 To..., Clear welcome messages..., Clear welcome message for...

 Lobby-Bound System Commands